 Mouthwashes can boost your brushing and flossing experience.
 Some people use mouthwash before brushing and flossing because it can help to loosen food particles for easier removal.
 While some people prefer to use mouthwash after brushing because they consider this as a rinsing agent, it can effectively kill germs and bacteria that brushing or flossing failed to pick up.
 It can reduce the number of existing plaques and also helps with preventing of additional plaque from spreading throughout your mouth before it becomes unmanageable.

 Mouthwashes also temporarily cure bad breath.
 It helps with killing bacteria that causes unfavorable odor.
 Luckily, we may now choose from a wide range of flavorful mouthwashes.
 Not only it will leave your mouth with a fresh minty feeling, it can also make your mouth feeling clean.

 Lastly, mouthwashes can kill forming germs and bacteria to prevent cavities.
 Regular use of mouthwashes, alongside brushing and flossing, can reduce the chances of cavity-forming bacteria and germs.
 Brushing and flossing only scrubs away cavity-forming bacteria that are inside the mouth but aren’t capable to kill them.
 Mouthwashes contain fluoride, which is responsible for cavity prevention and it also helps with strengthening your enamels.
 However, not all mouthwash companies include fluoride as an ingredient so be sure to look at the label before buying.

 While there may be a lot of benefits when using mouthwashes, also take into consideration the risks.
-Overusing mouthwashes can result to an increased risk to oral cancer.
+Overusing mouthwashes can result in an increased risk of oral cancer.
 In a recent study conducted by researchers, people are more prone to develop mouth or throat cancer with the use of alcohol-based mouthwash more than three times per day.
 Especially if they neglected the brush and floss step.